mbarkhau/sbk/READMEv2.md

     TODO:

-    The purpose of the salt is to prevent a brute-force attack.
-By itself a salt is almost useless.
+    The purpose of the `salt` is to prevent a brute-force attack.
+By itself a `salt` is almost useless (at least if your brainkey is not too weak).
 This means that it is not a single point of failure and you will have time to rotate your secrets if an attacker finds it.

-    The main risk involved with the salt is that it is lost.
-Without the salt, your
+    The main risk involved with the `salt` is that it is lost.
+Without the `salt`, your
     master key cannot be recovered.
-It is best to make a copy of the salt for each trustee.
+It is best to make a copy of the `salt` for each trustee.
 This allows your trustees to recover your Master key if they cannot access to your files.